List of NCIS: Los Angeles characters: Henrietta "Hetty" Lange

 In season nine, sometime following the events of the Season 8 finale, Hetty has mysteriously disappeared, apparently having retired from NCIS for good and sold most of her properties and taken her boat.
 Following Hetty's departure, Executive Assistant Director Shay Mosley appears to take her place and to oversee the team.
 Throughout the season, Callen and the team are greatly concerned regarding Hetty's disappearance and begin to try and locate her.
 Eventually, it is revealed Hetty has traveled to Vietnam to rescue Keane, a former teammate after the Vietnam War who Hetty thought was dead and later finds herself captured.
 Eventually, the team manages to find and locate Hetty along with her former associates and successfully rescue her and Keane, returning them to Los Angeles.
 Hetty resumes her duties as Operations Manager, but finds difficulty working together with Shay Mosley who intends to break up the team.
 In the season nine finale, Hetty strongly disapproves of the unsanctioned mission to Mexico, seeing that not only is it highly dangerous and that it could endanger the lives of everyone on the team, but also Hetty recognizes that Mosley is going completely out of control and is willing to sacrifice everyone's lives to get her son back.
 Hetty attempts to stop the mission, but is forced to give in when Mosley blackmails her, threatening to expose the team's less than legal actions.

 In the season ten premiere, following the events of the team's off-the-books mission in Mexico from the previous season finale, Hetty calls retired Navy Admiral, Hollace Kilbride to help assist in rescuing them and later disappears again, leaving everyone wondering where she is.
-However, Hetty secretly contacts Callen, informing him she will be gone for some time, but eventually after being absent for almost the entire season, Hetty finally returns on the day of Deeks and Kensi's wedding and officiates their ceremony (Hunt took time off from the show while recovering from a car accident.)
+However, Hetty secretly contacts Callen, informing him she will be gone for some time, but eventually after being absent for almost the entire season, Hetty finally returns on the day of Kensi and Deeks' wedding and officiates their ceremony (Hunt took time off from the show while recovering from a car accident.)

+In the thirteenth season premiere, Hetty left OSP to embark on a long-term assignment in Syria and following her departure, retired Navy Admiral Hollace Kilbride has replaced her as the Operations Manager.

 Hetty made an appearance in Scorpion in late October 2014.

 Sam Hanna

 Sam Hanna (portrayed by LL Cool J) is a Senior NCIS Field Agent assigned to the Office of Special Projects.

+The son of a Marine Major, Osama "Sam" Hanna attended a military school and excelled in football, playing wide receiver.
+Like the actor, Hanna is a native of New York City.

+Outside his job, Hanna has a varied range of interests, including boxing, origami, acting, vinyl records, and antique cars.
+He also tends to follow the latest health food and fitness fads.
+He suffers from coulrophobia (fear of clowns) and has a fear of maggots.